 As you may know from other pages on this website, my husband and I have arthritis.
 For many years we’ve controlled our pain symptoms with three natural products.
 We’re no longer on pharmaceutical drugs of any kind.

 Recently we’ve become aware that most Americans are vitamin D deficient and taking vitamin D supplements may play a considerable treatment role in joint health.
-This one minute video on my health website, illustrates the vitamin D problem and offers a solution.
-I think you’ll enjoy seeing it.
+This vitamin D informational article on my health website illustrates the vitamin D problem and offers a solution.

 To increase our vitamin D blood levels, we’ve added 2,000IU daily by taking a vitamin D3 supplement with surprising results of diminished pain and knee stiffness.
 This occurred over time, not immediately.